tinaok/Hack4RiOMAR/content/_index.md

 +++
-title = "Welcome to the workhathon on DGGS for FAIR2Adapt RiOMar case study" slug = "hack4riomar" sort_by = "weight"
+title = "DGGS for FAIR2Adapt case studies" slug = "hack4riomar"
+sort_by = "weight"
 +++

 ![](https://raw.githubusercontent.com/FAIR2Adapt/Hack4RiOMAR/refs/heads/main/static/logoFAIR2Adapt_with_earth.png)

+## Welcome to the Workhathon! 🌍📊

+We’re excited to have you here for the DGGS for FAIR2Adapt RiOMar Case Study workhathon!
+Together, we’ll explore high-resolution RiOMar data, dive into DGGS-powered workflows (with xDGGS + Pangeo 🚀), and lay the groundwork for FAIR, scalable solutions supporting climate adaptation.

+Let’s collaborate, innovate, and make an impact! 💡🌱

 ## Data challenges for the FAIR2Adapt RiOMar Case study